adempiere/adempiere-ui-gateway/README.md

 ### File Structure
 - *README.md*: this very file
 - *env_template.env*: template for definition of all variables.
-Usually, this file is edited and tested before copied to *.env*.
+Usually, this file is edited for testing and copied copied to *.env* before running docker compose.
 - *.env*: definition of all variables used in *docker-compose files*.
-- *docker compose service files*: each these files define a service only.
+- *docker compose service files*: there are several of them; each of these files define a service only.
-It may exist more than one docker compose service file for every service (see below).
-This may be the case when a service is used in different confgurations for different purposes.
+It may exist more than one docker compose service file for every service (see docker compose service files listing below).
+This may be the case when a service is used in different configurations for different purposes.

-  The combination of one or more of these docker compose service files implements the services needed for a special purpose (auth, cache, develop, storage, vue, default).
+  The combination of several of these docker compose service files implements the services needed for a special purpose (auth, cache, develop, storage, vue, default).
   The definition of one service in a single file permits reutilization and the combination of existing services to new purposes; for which hitherto a new docker-compose file was needed.
 Also, as one service version is only defined once, possible repetitions and small unwanted different definitions in docker-compose files are avoided.
   See explanation of start-all.sh to understand how these files are used.